 Grand Challenge is the most ambitious cancer research grant in the world - a series of $25m awards seeking international, multi-disciplinary teams willing to take on the toughest challenges in cancer.

 Tackling tobacco globally

-We created PROACTT with the American Cancer Society, helping to protect people in less developed countries from the threat of tobacco.
+We work with partners such as the American Cancer Society to help protect people in less developed countries from the threat of tobacco.

 Collaborating in international trials